dudeguythethird/DIYourself/README.md

 ## Bugs

 - bug discovered where form validation for confirm password stopped working on sign up page.
-- bug discovered where method page does not immidiately update after editing.
+- bug discovered where method page does not immidiately update after editing, requires reload.
+- bug discovered where " appears at the end of method description strings when read from the db...

 ## Deployment